 Calls cost 7p per minute plus your phone provider’s access charge.
 This is a call forwarding service which will connect you directly to the EDF Contact Number.
-Diverse-Energy.com are in no way associated with EDF Energy.
+Diverse-Energy.com are in no way affiliated with EDF Energy.

 EDF Energy Contact Number

 EDF Energy provides gas and electricity to over 6 million homes in the UK, the well-known company are one of the biggest in Britain and are part of the “Big Six”.
 There are six highly recognised energy companies that provide for majority of the market and EDF are one of those.
 If you’re one of many customers then you may wish to contact them, the best way to get in touch with their team is to give them a call.